FilipeMCruz/sensae-console/docs/README.md

 # Docs

-This document aggregates all important info and documentation about location tracking.
+This document aggregates all important info and documentation about this environment.
 It's intended mostly for developers and stakeholders.

 ## Functional Requirements